Elisabeth Fost Maring

 Program Director; Global Public Health

-Elisabeth Fost Maring is the director of Global Health Initiatives in the Maryland Institute of Applied Environmental Health, within the School of Public Health at the University of Maryland.
+Elisabeth Fost Maring is an associate clinical professor in the Department of Family Science within the School of Public Health at the University of Maryland (UMD).
 She has served as director of Global Public Health since 2012.

-Maring has completed a Fulbright Fellowship in Varanasi and has traveled extensively through India.
-She has led a Maryland Education Abroad program in Northern India during summer term.
-Maring’s areas of research include community violence, substance abuse, at-risk youth, healthy homes, and cross-cultural and international research on families.
-Maring has worked as a specialist with University of Maryland Extension and as a direct service provider to low-income, high-risk adolescents and their families.
+Maring completed a Fulbright Fellowship in Varanasi and has traveled extensively through India.
+As the faculty advisor for Public Health without Borders (PHWB), she has traveled to Peru, Sierra Leone, Ethiopia and India with UMD students.
+She has also led a Maryland Education Abroad program in Northern India during summer term.
+Maring’s areas of research include community violence, substance abuse, at-risk youth, and cross-cultural and international research on families.
+Maring has worked as a healthy homes specialist with University of Maryland Extension and as a direct service provider to low-income, high-risk adolescents and their families.